yeyehandsome1984/Cryptosite/README.md

 ```
 SCI13.
 Custom pins to denote occupancy rate.
 SCI14.
 Custom pin to denote current location when enabled.
 SCI15.
-Buttons to represent and navigate to relavent content.
+Buttons to represent and navigate to relevant content.
 ```